 Privacy often feels like a luxury.
-Even on your own property.

 Whether it’s nosy neighbors or an unsightly building next door, there are plenty of reasons to want more privacy on your property.

 They can also add aesthetic value, enhance landscaping sustainability, and even prevent premise liability accidents on your property which can result in serious legal consequences, even wrongful death lawsuits.

 Whether it is to deter trespassers, get a since of safety, or keep the nosey neighbors from trying to get a glimpse into your life, here are a few landscaping ideas to create privacy for you and your property.

 Privacy hedges are a great way to add a physical and visual barrier to your yard.